-A recent change introduced is the item, financial transactions in assets and liabilities to the main economic category: Payments for Financial Assets in the payments side of the budget format.
+'Payments for Financial Assets' was introduced in the payments side of the budget format.
 Payments for financial assets give rise to a financial obligation from the other party and are therefore normally not included in payments.
 It is necessary to provide for payments associated with certain purchases of financial assets, in order to expense the transactions in the modified cash environment.
 Most purchases of financial assets are not considered payments, but it is sensible to consider them as payments when the government lends to public corporations or makes equity investments in them for policy purposes in order to advance its service delivery agenda.
 Policy purposes are different from market-oriented purposes.
 A policy purpose implies that the government uses a financial instrument to assist the recipient of the funds and/or advance its own agenda.